 After all, getting rid of it whenever it smells nasty and getting a new diaper pail is definitely not a viable solution, nor is applying Fabreeze all over the house whenever you have someone coming over.

-Once you’ve got the smelly situation all under control, you can take some simple steps to ensure that your diaper pail stays fresh and clean from there on out.
+Once you’ve got the smelly situation all under control, you can take some simple steps to ensure that your diaper disposal system stays fresh and clean from there on out.

 What Kind Of Diaper Pail Do You Have?